Tag: lyrics

 So tell me mister stevedore, how you stow your cargo?

-Oh Tell me mister stevedore how you store your cargo?
+Oh tell me mister stevedore how you stow your cargo?

 Bound down Trinidad to look for Sunnydore